Graduate Admissions

 Resume/CV

-A resume/CV is a mandatory part of an on-campus degree program application.
-Resumes should be submitted within the online application or by email.
+A resume/CV is a mandatory part of an on-campus degree program application and should be submitted within the online application.
 Certificate programs do not require a resume/CV.

 On-Campus Graduate Programs

-The following Master Degree programs are available on-campus at Kettering University:
+The following master's degree programs are available on-campus at Kettering University:

-• Standalone graduate certificate programs are available on the Kettering campus in Flint, MI and in Troy, MI
+- Standalone Graduate Certificate (Three-course) programs are available on the Kettering campus in Flint, MI and Metro Detroit

 Additional application requirements by program